thezeroalpha/lectures.alex.balgavy.eu/content/advanced-logic-notes/lecture-2/index.md

 - the formula 2 ⊨ ◇ □ ⊥ characterizes state 2

 ## Game semantics
+This is an approach to determine if a formula φ holds in a pointed model M, w.

 We have:
 - model M = ((W,R), V), world w ∈ W, formula φ
 - two players: